lichaozhy/tjucs-airank-2025/document/benchmark/25206b0f-a955-4e39-86cf-53dcc9528bfc/profile/README.md

 VSI-Bench benefits from accurate object-level annotations, which are used in question generation and could support future studies exploring the connection between MLLMs and 3D reconstruction.

+Reference:
+Yang J, Yang S, Gupta A W, et al. Thinking in space: How multimodal large language models see, remember, and recall spaces[C]//Proceedings of the Computer Vision and Pattern Recognition Conference.
+2025: 10632-10643.